griffithlab/rnabio.org/_posts/0000-08-02-CSHL_Intro_to_R_programming.md

 ## Chaining commands, groupby(), and summarise()

 So far, we've used individual commands to accomplish several tasks, but sometimes we want to do multiple things in one line of code.
 The `%>%` is called a pipe and is used to chain commands together.

+Piping will take the output from the prior step and use it as the first argument of the next step.

 ```r
 df